Mothers’ Rights Attorneys Morris County, NJ

 The mothers’ rights attorneys of Jacobs Berger take pride in serving mothers and fathers from local Morris County communities including Randolph, Morristown, Denville, Madison, Tewksbury, Dover, Rockaway, East Hanover, and all of Northern New Jersey.
 Unlike some larger firms, we strive to minimize conflict and stress during the family law legal process.
 Our attorneys believe that effective legal solutions do not need to involve unnecessary litigation, hostility, or animosity.

 Call our office today to discuss any questions and concerns you may have as a mother in New Jersey in a confidential and comprehensive Strategic Planning Session with one of our experienced and qualified divorce and family law attorneys.

 Madison Parents’ Lawyers Discuss Fathers and Mothers Rights in New Jersey

 Previously, New Jersey law would favor mothers when it came to issues concerning child custody, child support, alimony, and more.
-However, laws have changed to reflect our modern society and are now gender neutral.
+However, laws have changed to reflect our modern society and are now gender-neutral.
 Therefore, it is important to understand that your legal standing as a mother is no different than your co-parent’s as a father.

 One key difference between mothers’ and fathers’ legal rights is that of maternity and paternity.
-Maternity is much more clear cut, as the mother is considered a legal parent at the time of birth.
+Maternity is much more clearer cut, as the mother is considered a legal parent at the time of birth.
 For fathers, legal paternity must be established in order for the father to have any legal rights as a parent.
 For adoptive parents, this process may be different as well.